klowe0100/UnrealEnginePython/tutorials/AsyncIOAndUnrealEngine.md

 asyncio.ensure_future(wait_for_redis())
 ```

-## Managinx exceptions in non-awaited coroutines
+## Managing exceptions in non-awaited coroutines

 By default exceptions thrown in a non-awaited coroutine (like the ones you spawn with asyncio.ensure_future) are not propagated.